32749 Franklin Rd Suite 200 Franklin, MI 48025

 Swelling or Gum Irritation Around a Tooth

 Swelling or irritation around a particular tooth could suggest underlying issues, such as infection or damage beneath the gumline.
-While not always the case, these symptoms may point to a tooth that requires further protection with a crown.
+While not always the case, these symptoms may point to a tooth that needs more protection with a crown.
+Sometimes a dental crown can cover and strengthen the tooth, seal out bacteria, and prevent further damage.
 Early intervention could help avoid more invasive procedures down the line.